SNIP measures contextual citation impact by weighting citations based on the total number of citations in a subject field.

 No minimum order.

-Operations Research for Health Care (ORHC) focuses on the development and use of operations research in health and health care.
-The journal publishes high-quality operations research approaches to problems in health care from OR researchers and practitioners.
+Operations Research for Health Care (ORHC) focuses on the development and use of operations research and analytics in health and health care.
+The journal publishes high-quality operations research and/or analytics approaches to problems in health care from researchers and practitioners.

-ORHC encourages contributions related to typical problem areas of health care such as: logistics, finance and management accounting, policy, logistics and architecture as well as hospitals, practices, and care (including home care and long term care).
+ORHC encourages contributions related to typical problem areas of health care such as: hospitals, practices, care (including home care and long-term care), emergency management systems, as well as blood and organ logistics or population health policy and economic analysis.

 In addition to original research articles, ORHC publishes: